imanishbarnwal/Events-And-Hackathons/README.md

 ## This is a collection of **Events and Hackathons** *(in-person or virtual)*.
 We as a student always forget the dates of the Events and recall after the date is over to fill the form.

 `P.s.
-This is a NO CODE & LOW CODE repository for beginners starting their journey in Opensource from Hacktoberfest` Before contributing make sure to read [Contribution Guidelines](CONTRIBUTE.md)
+This is a NO CODE & LOW CODE repository for beginners starting their journey in Opensource from Hacktoberfest.`

+Before contributing make sure to read [Contribution Guidelines](CONTRIBUTE.md).

 <br>